frankzappasmustache/CS140_JAVA/assignments/week2/self_check/chapter2.md

 > - 2.0 * 2 = 4.0
 > - 0.8 + 4.0 = 4.8
 ## Self-Check 5
+### Trace the evaluation of the following expressions, and give their resulting values
 ```java
 System.out.println(2 + 2 + 3 + 4);
 ```